zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/managing-steps.md

 ---
-description: Managing steps in ZenML
+description: Managing steps in ZenML.
 ---

 # Managing steps in ZenML

 We have learned a lot about [step configurations](configure-steps-pipelines.md) in the last section.
-Here we go into even further detail on how to manage step and their configuration in ZenML.
+Here we go into even further detail on how to manage steps and their configuration in ZenML.

 ## Type annotations